emanuelhuber/RGPR/CONTRIBUTING.md

 Open a new issue on github or send me an email: emanuel.huber@alumni.ethz.ch

+## Share R, Matlab or Python code

+You wrote some functions in R, Matlab or Python and you would like to make them available to RGPR?
+Send me the files with some graphics (before, after) and I will try to convert them in R or run directly from R.

 ## Make changes

 You are welcome to improve the code and add new functionalities.